The NC Museum of Natural Sciences' Dinosaur Illustration Contest for Kids

 Kids can draw or paint using whatever medium they choose (e.g. crayon, acrylics, water colors and/or pencil) as long as it is on a standard sheet of paper (8.5”x11”).

-We encourage kids to use all resources accessible to them to make their illustrations as realistic as possible, however, copied or traced drawings will not be taken into consideration.
+We encourage kids to use all resources accessible to them to make their illustrations as realistic as possible, however, traced drawings will not be taken into consideration.
 Computer-generated art or drawings done with the help of an adult will not be accepted in the contest.
 Drawings left unfinished, or exceeding the measures indicated above will also be disqualified.

 Illustrations will only be returned if accompanied by a self-addressed stamped envelope.